pasws18/documentation/setupguide/setupguide.md

 #### Start the app

-Run the following commands from within the `pastub2019mobileapp` directory:
+Run the following commands from within the extracted` directory:

 1. Run the package server

     ```sh
     npm start
     ```
     Known issue: If you installed watchmen, the above command may fail saying that a file name `.watchmanconfig` is missing.
-To fix         this issue just create the file, e.g. with 'touch .watchmanconfig'.
+To fix         this issue just create the file, e.g. with `touch .watchmanconfig`.

 2. Run (deploy) the mobile app onto the virtual device